Defending Your Life: Reception

 Regarding the response from fans over the years, Brooks told Rolling Stone, "I've gotten thousands and thousands of letters of people who had relatives that were dying, or they were dying themselves, and the movie made them feel better.
 I guess it's because it presents some possibility that doesn't involve clouds and ghostly images."

 Video releases

 Defending Your Life was released on VHS and LaserDisc in October 1991.
 Warner Bros.
 Home Video released the film on DVD on April 3, 2001, in a cardboard snap case.
 It features 1.85:1 anamorphic widescreen formatting, subtitles in English, French, Spanish and Portuguese, cast and crew information, and the film's theatrical trailer.
 Warner re-released the film in 2008 in a two-pack DVD set with Brooks' Looking for Comedy in the Muslim World.

 In December 2020, Warner Archive Collection re-released the movie on DVD.
-As well in December 2020, The Criterion Collection announced that Defending Your Life would join Brooks' previous film Lost in America as part of its esteemed film library on Blu-ray and DVD to be released March 30, 2021, featuring a new 4K restoration supervised by Brooks himself.
+The Criterion Collection released it on Blu-ray on March 30, 2021, featuring a new 4K restoration supervised by Brooks himself.